ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Party:**

 An entity participating in the execution of one or more given Workflows within a Workgroup.
-A Workgroup is set up and managed by one Party that invites other entities as Parties to join as workgroup members.
+A Workgroup is set up and managed by one Party that invites other entities as Parties to join as workgroup participants.

 **Portability:**